iandelahorne/eve-sdeloader/README.md

 # eve-sdeloader

-`eve-sdeloader` is a tool for importing an EVE static data export from [EVE Developer Resources](https://developers.eveonline.com/resource/resources) and imports it into a Postgresql database.
+`eve-sdeloader` is a tool for importing an EVE static data export from [EVE Developer Resources](https://developers.eveonline.com/resource/resources) to a Postgresql database.

 # Current status